alangsilva86/leadengine-corban/docs/whatsapp-broker-contracts.md

 - Media/template/location payloads optional but mandatory when `type != text`.
 - Responses normalised via `BrokerOutboundResponseSchema`; `externalId` fallback maintained for idempotency.

+### Error responses

+- `409 INSTANCE_DISCONNECTED`: returned by `/integrations/whatsapp/instances/:instanceId/messages` when the target instance is offline.
+The payload contains `status` and `connected` flags so clients can prompt operators to reconnect before retrying.

 ### Allowed Types (prepped for future broker support)

 - `text`